BiancaDavey/Wheel-Efficiency/README.md

 # Hamster

-This program simulates a wheel and provides methods for calculating the efficiency, charge and total count for a given char array obtained by user input.
+This program simulates a wheel and provides methods for calculating the efficiency and charge for a given sequence of three values input by the user and handled as a char array.

 ## Features

-* add details
+* User can input unique combinations of three values to be calculated.
+* Values representing feed, motivation and hydration stored and handled in a char array for calculation.
+* Algorithm used to calculate efficiency, charge and total count of the sequence input.

 ## Installation

-Java API is required to run this program.
+Java is required to run this program.

 ## Usage

-1. Compile Hamster.java
+1. Compile the program class with the command `Wheel.java`.
-2. Compile HamsterDemo.java
+2. Compile the demonstration class with the command `WheelDemo.java`.
-3. Run the program with the command java HamsterDemo
+3. Run the program with the command `java WheelDemo`.
-4. Input ... add details
+4. Input char f, h or m for each cycle.
+5. Press the `Enter` key to input a value for the next cycle.
+6. After values for 20 cycles are input, the program will output the efficiency and charge reached by the sequence.

 ## Usage Example

 ```
-javac Hamster.java
+javac Wheel.java
-javac HamsterDemo.java
+javac WheelDemo.java
-java HamsterDemo
+java WheelDemo
 ```